 Become a Steward

-Toronto Nature Stewards (TNS) aims to take our stewardship further—our agreement with the City of Toronto allows for ravine stewardship without direct supervision by City of Toronto staff.
+Toronto Nature Stewards (TNS) aims to take our stewardship further—our agreement with the City of Toronto allows for stewardship of select natural areas without direct supervision by City of Toronto staff.
 Stewards work under the direction of Lead Stewards

 What do you gain as a Steward?